kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

 Additionally, if a page or template does not exist, this is logged, but subsequent page template mappings are still applied.
 Duplicate page entries in the map overwrites previous ones.

 ### Dynamic Form Extraction
 This is identical to static form extraction but allows the documents themselves to specify which forms they contain and on which pages.
-To enable, include a `pages_field` property in the config which stores the field in which the dynamic mapping can be found.
+To enable, include a `pagesField` property in the config which stores the field in which the dynamic mapping can be found.
 This should take the same form as the `pages` property but should be a json string of the map.
 If a page appears in both the dynamic and static mapping, the dynamic one takes precedence.
 For example, the following document has a field `foo` which stores the json string mapping indicating that its pdf has a w2 on page 1 and a w4 on page 5.
 ```json